ubccr/ccrdocs/pages/howto/external.md

 Any accounts for external collaborators or industry customers need to be created manually by CCR staff.

 ** UB Faculty Collaborators:**
 If you are a UB faculty member with an existing CCR account, it may be possible to provide your external collaborator with access to CCR's HPC environment.
-If you only need to share data, please use [Globus](../hpc/data-transfer.md#guest-collections-globus-shared-endpoints).
+If you only need to share data, please use [Globus](../hpc/data-transfer.md#globus-transfers).
 Collaborator accounts should be requested through [this form](https://ubuffalo.teamdynamix.com/TDClient/55/Portal/Requests/ServiceDet?ID=386) by the UB faculty member wishing to sponsor the account.
 You will need to login to the client portal to access the form.
 Please provide the full name, email address, and organization or company your collaborator is affiliated with.
 You must also provide the location where your collaborator currently resides, and will be using the UB VPN service from.

 **Industry Customers:**
 You or someone from your organization will have worked with CCR's economic development coordinator to develop a Cooperative Use Agreement between your organization and the University at Buffalo.
-After that agreement is signed by all parties, the coordinator will let you know you're free to contact [CCR Help](../help.md) to request access.
+After that agreement is signed by all parties, the coordinator will let you know you're free to to request access.
 Accounts can not be shared so all employees that need access to CCR should request an account.
 It's preferrable that one person be the primary point of contact for your group who requests account additions and deletions, manages storage purchases, and renews the group's allocations on an annual basis.
+Please fill out [this form](https://ubuffalo.teamdynamix.com/TDClient/55/Portal/Requests/ServiceDet?ID=438) and provide the details for each account requested.
 A CCR staff member will create accounts for your group and communicate with you on how to complete the setup of those accounts.

 ## UB VPN